AlyssaJuarez221/Store_Sales/README.md

     ### Preprocessing
       * Identify how many stores and departments
-      * created a list of dataframes so I could recall each store individually
+      * Created a list of dataframes so I could recall each store individually
+      * Feature engineer total sales for each store

     ### Visualization
       * I created scatterplots and other graphs to demostrate model accuracy